This post contains affiliate links.

 Asking People to Call You in Informal Contexts

-When you talk in informal settings, you feel relaxed and unconcerned about the context.
+Talking in informal settings makes you feel relaxed and unconcerned about the context.
 You usually stay casual with close friends or family members.
 Your choice of words and tone seems casual.

 Yet, you should remain polite whether you are in a formal or informal setting.
 Your words, voice tone, and body language should not offend someone.
 Remember!
 Politeness is the key to a good conversation.
 Use the word “please” to sound polite regardless of the context.
 Now, I’ll share some expressions that you can use to ask someone to call you.